Ralf12358/reqver/README.md

    - If no version info is present: gets the current version with pip.
 3. Creates a backup of the old requirements file (unless `--no-backups` is used).
 4. Writes the new requirements file with updated version information.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.